environmental-bioinformatics-master/2021_HW4A_Gene-Expression/README.md

 There are a number of ways to do this, but we’re going to use Trim Galore!
 (The ! is part of the official name.)
 It is a wrapper script for cutadapt and fastqc, which it requires to run.

-Set up a conda environment called `HW3` for this homework, and add **all** necessary programs **except those that run in R** to this environment as you go through the homework.
-You can run R programs in conda, but it can be complicated to get everything installed poperly and it is awkward to create and view figures, so we're going to let you run R on your own computers if you prefer.
+Set up a conda environment called `HW3` for this homework, and add all necessary programs **except where otherwise noted** to this environment as you go through the homework.

 Here is the command for cleaning a single file: